 Before an injured patient can file a medical malpractice lawsuit, Utah Code section 78B-3-412 requires the patient to provide each health care provider with 90 days' notice of the intent to start the case.
 This notice must include a number of details set out in the statute, including:

 Within 60 days of sending the "notice of intent," the patient must also file a request for "prelitigation panel review" of the claim with the state's Division of Occupational and Professional Licensing.

-(Note: The above sections provide only a simplified summary of Utah's procedural requirements for medical malpractice lawsuits.
-For the specifics, and for legal advice that's tailored to your specific situation, it may be time to talk with an experienced Utah medical malpractice lawyer.)
+The rules are spelled out at Utah Code sections 78B-3-416 and 78B-3-418.
+(Note: The above section provides only a simplified summary of Utah's procedural requirements for medical malpractice lawsuits.
+For the specifics, and for legal advice that's tailored to your specific situation, it might be time to talk with an experienced Utah medical malpractice lawyer.)

-Like most U.S. states, Utah has a law on the books that limits or "caps" the amount of compensation a plaintiff can receive in a medical malpractice case.
-The controversial impact of laws like this is that, even where a plaintiff proves that the defendant committed malpractice -- and a jury reaches the same conclusion -- the actual amount of damages the plaintiff can be awarded is limited.
+Like most U.S. states, Utah has a law that limits or "caps" the amount of compensation a plaintiff can receive in a medical malpractice case.
+The controversial impact of laws like this is that, even where a plaintiff proves that the defendant committed malpractice—and a jury reaches the same conclusion—the actual amount of damages the plaintiff can be awarded is limited.